 Here are some sample topics Andy has addressed with recent audiences:

 First World Problems: Feeding a world where emotion trumps science

-Blog entries, Facebook updates, Tweets, Instagram pics, Pins, and Vines – there are countless ways for farmers and food marketers to interact with consumers directly via the internet.
+Blog entries, Facebook updates, Tweets, and Instagram pics – there are countless ways for farmers and food marketers to interact with consumers directly via the internet.
 While staring down the barrel of a rapidly growing and increasingly affluent population, Andy sets the stage for effectively conveying agriculture’s story, focusing on how to communicate with the 95% of consumers open to dialogue and ignoring the 1% of consumers opposed to everything.
 Avoiding the dreaded “Martyr Complex,” Andy reveals strategies to maximize your influence online, and teaches you when and how to engage consumers productively.

 Get Out of the Agricultural ‘Echo Chamber’

 Livestock producers and farm organizations have historically utilized a production-centered perspective, but perhaps it’s time to change the way farmers and industry professionals view agriculture.
 Andy reflects on the lessons to be learned from HSUS interactions, Facebook incidents, and Oprah’s visit to a beef processing plant, and explains how food producers need to “YouTube-proof” their operations by adopting a food-centered, rather than production-centered, paradigm.
 Through stories of real examples, you’ll learn how to shift your outlook to better prepare your farm or organization to interact with the consumer.

 It’s on the Internet, So It Has to be True: Bridging the Online ‘Credibility Gap’